Glen Carbon Veterinarians

 Dr. Jennifer Davis joined the practice in September of 2000.
 An Edwardsville native, she did her undergraduate work at SIUE and received her Doctoral of Veterinary Medicine from the University of Illinois.
 Dr. Davis is married and her family includes 4 children and 1 cat and 1 dog.

 Dr. Nathan Jurgena graduated with a Bachelor of Science in Agriculture (Animal Sciences) in 1996 and a Doctor of Veterinary Medicine in 2000.
 He began working at Hawthorne in January 2004.
 He is married and they have one daughter and a son.
 They also have several cats.
 He enjoys traveling, photography, golf, cycling, and any sports/outdoor activity.

 Dr. Ellen Helmers

 Dr. Ellen Helmers started working at Hawthorne Animal Hospital in June 2009.
 She received her undergraduate degree in Agriculture from Murray State University and she gained her DVM from the University of Illinois.
-Dr. Helmers and her husband, Adam, have two daughter and two dogs: Emma and Kesa.
+Dr. Helmers and her husband, Adam, have two daughters, a son and two dogs: Emma and Kesa.
 In her spare time she loves spending time outdoors, horseback riding, boating, swimming, shopping with her mom and running with their dogs.
 Her passion is to preserve the human – animal bond so that every pet owner has the best quality of life for their companion and a wonderful relationship together.